Galooshi/happo/README.md

 previously accepted snapshots.
 You can then approve or reject the snapshots for the next run.

+### `diffux_ci debug`

+If you want to debug rendering your examples, you can run `diffux_ci debug`.
+This will open a browser window pointing at `/debug`, listing all your examples.
+If you click one of them, the example will be rendered in isolation and you can do use your developer tools to debug.

 ### `diffux_ci upload_diffs`

 Uploads all current diff images to an Amazon S3 account and reports back URLs